secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The Secure Crypto Config assumes that both the proposed algorithms and the implementations (cryptography libraries) for the cryptography primitives are secure.
 This also means that side-channel attacks are not considered explicitly.
+It is also assumed that programmers, software engineers and other humans are going to use cryptography.
+They are going to make implementation choices without being able to consult cryptography and security experts and without understanding cryptography related documentation fully.
+This also means that it is not considered best practice to assume or propose that only cryptography experts (should) use cryptography (primitives/libraries).

 # Secure Crypto Config